“Viva La Comida! puts the spotlight on the ethnic food of the city’s most diverse borough – Queens”

 “A celebration of amazing food, beautiful culture, and Jackson Heights, a wonderful, vibrant community in Queens.”

-Viva la Comida! is a festival highlighting the best food in the city, combined with great music, interactive art, dancing and more on a street known for its amazing, authentic food and culture.
+Viva la Comida! is a festival highlighting the cultural diversity Queens, combining food with music, art, dancing, entertainment and more on a street known for its outpouring of vibrancy.

-With food trucks hand-selected by Queens Ambassador Jeff Orlick, an art exhibition from Hibridos Collective, a market from Design For You, and an open dance competition amid music from a collection of live bands, this is a pure celebration of what makes this area the heart of the city.
+With local food trucks, an art exhibition, an open market atmosphere, and dancing amid live music from a collection of latin, jazz, and roots bands, this is a pure celebration of what makes 82nd Street the heart of the city.

-The 82nd Street Partnership is an award-winning neighborhood development group founded in 1990 that serves over 175 businesses in Jackson Heights and Elmhurst, Queens.
+The 82nd Street Partnership is an award-winning neighborhood development group founded in 1990 that serves nearly 200 businesses in Jackson Heights and Elmhurst, Queens.
 Its mission is to improve neighborhood quality of life and support small business growth by creating a more inviting and vibrant commercial corridor.

 Funding for the event is provided by private and public sponsors.